Garður

-The rich fishing grounds by the shore remain the town's economic base.
-A great deal of fishing was carried out here in earlier centuries, and there are relics to be found along the shore.
-Garður remains a strong fishing center with fish processing firms.

-The Garður Peninsula Historical Museum, which is located at the peninsula, tells the story of the fishermen and the history of the people who lived and worked in the community.

-Garður is also known for its lighthouses.
-The old Garðskagi Lighthouse /is/ was built in 1897 and was used until recently as a centre for studying the thousands of migrating birds which arrive there from Greenland and North America every year to breed on the surrounding shore.
+The town has two lighthouses.
+The older of the two was built in 1897, and the younger in 1944.
 Today there is a restaurant located here, known as The Old Lighthouse Cafe/Rostin Restaurant which serves a small menu of meals.
 A new one was built in 1944.

-Sports

 The local sports club is called Víðir.
 Their football team played the 2011 season in the men's third division.
 They last played in Iceland's top tier in 1991.

+Nanna Bryndís Hilmarsdóttir, co-lead singer of the Icelandic band Of Monsters and Men was born in Garður on May 6th 1989.
+In an interview, she says: "I grew up in Garður and I can definitely say growing up there molded my creativity."